privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 ##### Arguments

-* _adMetadata_: Arbitrary metadata provided by the buyer.
+* `adMetadata`: Arbitrary metadata provided by the buyer.
-* _bid_: A numerical bid value.
+* `bid`: A numerical bid value.
-* _auctionConfig_: This would include sellerSignals and auctionSignals, i.e. auctionConfig.sellerSignals
+* `auctionConfig`: This would include `sellerSignals` (auctionConfig.sellerSignals) and `auctionSignals` (auctionConfig.auctionSignals).
-  and auctionConfig.auctionSignals that can be derived in scoreAd script.
-* _trustedScoringSignals_: trustedScoringSignals fetched from Seller Key/Value service
+* `trustedScoringSignals`: trustedScoringSignals fetched from Seller Key/Value service
     * Note: Only the signals required for scoring the ad / bid is passed to scoreAd().
-* _bid_metadata_: This refers to an object created in the Auction service based on the render_url of the bid and other information known to the Auction service.
+* `bid_metadata`: This refers to an object created in the Auction service based on the render_url of the bid and other information known to the Auction service.

 ```
 { 'topWindowHostname': 'www.example-publisher.com',